BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-11-30-swift-concurrency-in-a-nutshell.md

 Swift's **Structured Concurrency** is designed to address data races in concurrency for functions and closures.
 However, working concurrently usually involve dealing with **shared mutable state**, requiring tedious manual synchronization.

-To address this, Swift introduces **Actors**, a new **reference type** designed to encapsulate state within a specific concurrency domain, ensuring **data isolation** and **thread-safe** operations.
-Actors not only enhances safety and efficiency but also aligns with Swift's established patterns and features.
+To address this, Swift introduces **Actors**, a new **reference type** designed to encapsulate states within a specific concurrency domain, ensuring **data isolation** and **thread-safe** operations.
+Actors not only enhances safety and efficiency but also align with Swift's established patterns and features.

 To create an Actor, just use the keyword `actor`.